YngveMolnes/kinddl/README.md

 and navigate to 127.0.0.1:8080 in your browser to browse the documentation.

 Note that the Makefile assumes that Docker is running and that the `kind` and `kubectl` commands are available in the PATH.
+Also, the Makefile has other useful commands `example-data` if you want to play around and write some sql.

+#FIXME: Also, make sure you know what cluster is set as your current context.
+The makefile does not care if it's kind or k8s10 currently.